kwaldenphd/python-anaconda/lab-procedure.md

   *	The names of Python methods and functions are reserved, meaning that they cannot be used as variable names.
 So, print cannot be used as a variable name.
   * As a rule, variable names should be short and descriptive.

-<blockquote>Q1: In your own words, explain the difference between the print(hello) command we just used and print(“hello”).</blockquote>
+<blockquote>QA: In your own words, explain the difference between the print(hello) command we just used and print(“hello”).</blockquote>

 # Task 2: Working with Strings and Variables